Wush Wush is on the way! Currently looking to be available around the week of 8/9/21

 The Wush Wush was, well, kind of ugly looking as far as green coffee goes.
 (This is due to the coffees unique processing, a little more on that later) Over the years, as relationships are developed with importers, they tend to learn what kind of quality of coffee any given company is after.
-Later it was found out that the Wush Wush is a special limited offering available to some select coffee roasters of which Revel is humbled to be a part of.
-So the sample was roasted up and set for the blind evaluations the next day.
+Was this sent by accident?
+Regardless, the sample was roasted up and set for the blind evaluations the next day.
+Later it was found out that the initial samples of the Wush Wush were only sent to select coffee roasters of which Revel is humbled to be a part of.

 The coffees were brewed and tasted at hot temp all the way through room temp.
 Guess which one stood out the most, was amazingly sweet, complex, rich and delicious?

 Our proverbial ugly duckling.

 But hey, do we buy coffee to look at it!?

 The Wush Wush encompasses the entirety of the palate with amazing intensity and balanced syrupy body and fruit juice acidity.
 Of all the various floral and fruit notes one can pick out, the one that seems to come to the forefront the most as the cup cools is watermelon taffy.
 The finish is lasting and sweet, like a dehydrated fruit leather snack.